huubinh49/daten_frontend/README.md

 - Caller will notify the target user they want to call (by **socket**), if the target user accept, they will create a room chat (randomly id by **chance**) and open new window to join this room
 - Each user joined room automatically create a new socket that join this roomID, the main purpose of this socket connection is that listen events in the call (Ex: new user joined room, user leave room, turn on/off video, ...)
 - If new users join room, the room will create videos with the source is their streams

+- I develop this feature based on the code example of this [repo](https://github.com/Kannndev/webrtc-video-call-react).